alex-courtis/arch/README.md

 Use `nmtui` to setup the system network connection.

-Apply the hostname:
+Apply the hostname e.g.:

-`hostnamectl set-hostname duke`
+`hostnamectl set-hostname gigantor`

 Add the hostname to `/etc/hosts` first, as IPv4 local:

-`127.0.0.1	duke`
+`127.0.0.1	gigantor`

 ### Enable NTP Sync